PEDRITO MARTINEZ, YOSVANY TERRY, MANUEL VALERA AND FRIENDS

-The performance was inspired by Lynch’s involvement with the players since their arrival in New York approximately 20 years ago.
+The performance was inspired by Brian Lynch’s involvement with the players since their arrival in New York approximately 20 years ago.
 According to Lynch, “I’m proud of any modest ‘cross-pollinating’ role I may have played in working alongside these phenomenal musicians in both my groups and their own.”

 The repertoire included nine original compositions: Dance the Way You Want To; Noticiero; Story Teller; Keep Talking; Aw Shucks; La Gloria Eres Tu; Harlem Matinee; Summer Relief and Descargando.

-Highlights included crisp, sophisticated, grounded “en clave” trumpet work by Brian Lynch; admirable improvisations and use of harmonics by Lynch, Terry and Greg Tardy’s brass and reeds; Manuel Valera’s superb piano flows, Pedrito Martinez’s Abakua recitation and chants; the multi-talented Yosvany Terry, who effortlessly toggled (played) between the saxophone and the shekere without missing a beat; soothing acoustic work by bassist Han Glawischnig and hyper-fluent trap work by Haitian drummer, Obed Calvaire.
+Highlights included crisp, sophisticated, grounded “En Clave” trumpet work by Brian Lynch; admirable improvisations and use of harmonics by Lynch, Terry and Greg Tardy’s brass and reeds; Manuel Valera’s superb piano flows, Pedrito Martinez’s Abakua recitation and chants; the multi-talented Yosvany Terry, who effortlessly toggled (played) between the saxophone and the shekere without missing a beat; soothing acoustic work by bassist Han Glawischnig and hyper-fluent trap work by Haitian drummer, Obed Calvaire.

-At the pre-concert discussion, Brian Lynch discussed the underlying philosophy of Afro-Atlantic religious traditions, such as Yoruba and Lukumi, the links between Afro-Cuban Jazz and Afro-Caribbean jazz and their ability to evoke a state of being that touches the heart, body and mind.
+At the pre-concert discussion, Brian Lynch discussed the underlying philosophy of Afro-Atlantic religious traditions, such as Yoruba and Lukumi, the links between Afro-Cuban Jazz and Afro-Caribbean jazz, and their ability to evoke a state of being that touches the heart, body, and mind.
 Above all, he explained why these musicians and their music have become an indispensable part of the New York jazz scene and modern jazz in the 21st century.

 Events at 92Y: 92Y.0rg